ivanbond-tech/HoagieGames/README.md

 # Hoagie Games

 A python simulation script to simulate a "Hunger Games" style battle for every neighborhood in Pittsburgh to determine a winner.
-Data pulled from WRPDC and more information found in info/rules.txt
+Data pulled from WRPDC and more information found in info/rules.txt.
+This simulation was made for a final project for CMPINF0010 Big Ideas in Computing and Information.

-TODO:
+## TODO:
 - [x] Movement
 - [x] Player and map generation
 - [x] Attributes and rules